Dynamics and evolution of Turbulent Taylor rolls: Results

-This matches previous intuition that as the Reynolds number increases and the flow reaches the ultimate regime, the rolls undergo a series of transitions.
-In \cite{ost14b}, when the ultimate-regime was reached for pure inner cylinder rotation at $\eta=0.714$, the rolls simply vanished.
-For $\eta=0.909$, even if they persist, between the right-most panels at $Re_s=3.61\cdot 10^4$, corresponding to the so-called ultimate regime, and the panels at $Re_s=4.97\cdot 10^3$, the azimuthal velocity in the bulk can be seen to increase even if strong axial signatures are still present.
 This calls into question the assumption that turbulent Taylor rolls before the ultimate regime such as those in \cite{and86}, and those in the ultimate regime such as those in \cite{hui14} are generated by the same mechanisms.
-The continuity between the left and right panels becomes less apparent upon close examination, and it appears that fundamental changes happen as the rolls are becoming relatively empty of vorticity.
+The continuity between the left and right upper panels becomes less apparent upon close examination, and it appears that fundamental changes happen as the rolls are becoming relatively empty of vorticity.